Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/06 Chapter-4 Castle Ravenloft.md

 > In the center of this clutter stands a great black desk.
 A figure crouches atop a tall stool, scratching on a seemingly endless scroll of paper with a dry quill pen.
 Nearby a tasseled rope hangs from a hole in the ceiling.
 ^1f0

 The figure is [[4.
-World Almanac/NPCs/Lief Lipsiege (COS).md\|Lief Lipsiege]] (CE male human [[5.
+World Almanac/NPCs/Lief Lipsiege.md\|Lief Lipsiege]] (CE male human [[5.
 Mechanics/Bestiary/Humanoid/Commoner.md\|commoner]]), an accountant.
 He is chained to the heavy wooden desk and has no interest in the characters or their concerns.
 Under no circumstances does he voluntarily leave the room.
 Lief pulls the rope the instant he feels threatened.

 ![[6.
 Resources/5e Modules/Curse Of Strahd/img/029-cos04-07.webp#center\|Lief Lipsiege]]